carlosarias1992/create-rails-react-app/README.md

 ### `./backend`

 If you need to use environment variables in the backend, `create-rails-react-app` uses [Figaro](https://github.com/laserlemon/figaro) to manage this for you.
-In `./backend/config/application.yml`, you can assign the variables you need in the environment you need them in __(eg. production/development/test)__.
+In `./backend/config/application.yml`, you can assign the variables you need in the environment you need them in *(eg. production/development/test)*.

+Required Environment Variables that are provided for you:

+* `DATABASE_PASSWORD` Defaults to `postgres`
+* `REACT_URL` Defaults to `http://localhost:3000`

 ### `./frontend`

 In the frontend, all of your environment variables will need to be preceded with `REACT_APP_`.
 You will need to create an `.env` file in your project's `frontend` directory and assign the variables there.
-If you need to define variables depending on the environment you're in, you can simply append the environment name to the file name __(eg. `.env.development`)__
+If you need to define variables depending on the environment you're in, you can simply append the environment name to the file name *(eg. `.env.development`)*

 ### `.gitignore`